-the Authority issued and sold \$132,380,000 principal amount of tax-exempt bonds in 1989.
+The Birmingham-Jefferson Civic Center Authority (the "Authority") is a public corporation that owns and operates a civic center complex (the "Civic Center") located in the County.
+In order to finance the costs of certain improvements and additions to the Civic Center, the Authority issued and sold \$132,380,000 principal amount of tax-exempt bonds in 1989.
 In order to assist the Authority in this undertaking, the City of Birmingham and the County entered into separate agreements with the Authority in which they pledged and appropriated certain tax revenues to the Authority for the purpose of paying a portion of the debt service on the aforesaid bonds of the Authority.
-The agreement between the County and the Authority provides for the pledge and appropriation by the County to the Authority of certain proceeds of the Special County Occupational Tax, with no other County revenues being subject to such financial commitment.
+The agreement between the County and the Authority provides for the pledge and appropriation by the County to the Authority of certain proceeds of the County's special privilege or license tax (the "Special County Occupational Tax"), with no other County revenues being subject to such financial commitment.
 Under the provisions of said agreement, the County is required to make payments to the Authority out of such proceeds in the amount of \$10,000,000 per year for each calendar year until and including 2008.